 - Scrubbing pad.

 The first thing I did was give everything a good wipe-down with a wet microfiber cloth.
 I used the magic eraser on some of the more stubborn dirt spots.
-That alone helped immensely, as you can see!
+That alone helped immensely, as you can see.
+The magic eraser can remove tough dirt from any item around the house!

 Next, I sprayed some WD-40 on the rusty parts and scrubbed them with the scrubbing pad.
 This combination removed nearly all of the surface rust on my trowel, but the shears definitely needed some extra help.